Gina M. Vitrano, Mediator

 Gina is an experienced family mediator.
 She is an outstanding listener and has a knack for making people feel comfortable in stressful situations.
 She is also an expert with numbers and holds a professional certification from the American Institute of Professional Bookkeepers.

 She earned her Bachelor's degree in Communications in 1991 and then embarked on a career in the corporate world before pausing to raise two children.
-She worked as a manager in human resources, communications, and marketing positions in the banking and manufacturing industries.
+She worked as a manager in human resources, communications, and marketing departments in the banking and manufacturing industries.
 Today, in addition to her work as a mediator and the business manager of the firm, she operates an independent bookkeeping firm.

 Gina is a firm believer in giving back to her community.
 She has served as the PTSA Treasurer for the elementary and middle schools that her children attended, a volunteer in the youth and Brown Bag ministries at Hope Lutheran Church, an in-court mediator with Carolina Dispute Settlement Services, and a longstanding member of the board of the North Carolina Association of Professional Family Mediators.